Fernando Rivera y Moncada: Military Governor of The Californias

 Serra and the Franciscans had quarreled with California's second lieutenant (military) governor, Pedro Fages (who replaced Portolá), and Rivera took over as Fages' replacement in 1774.
-Rivera himself was soon in conflict with Serra and the Franciscans, and also with Juan Bautista de Anza, commander of two new overland expeditions to "Alta" California in 1774-75.
+Rivera himself was soon in conflict with Serra and the Franciscans, and also with Juan Bautista de Anza, commander of two new overland expeditions to "Alta" California in 1774–75.
 The conflict with Serra came because Serra wanted to found as many new missions as possible, while Rivera, with only about 60 soldiers to police a strip of land 450 miles long, wanted to wait for reinforcements.
 The conflict with Anza arose out of insults (unintentionally) given by Rivera, combined with the strong ego of Anza.

 Although preferring a site further south (in the area of modern Palo Alto), Rivera ultimately acceded to Serra's wish to locate a mission and presidio at the northern end of the peninsula that is home to modern San Francisco.
 Missions at Santa Clara and San Juan Capistrano were also founded under Rivera's governorship.
 (The first civilian town in Alta California, the Pueblo de San José de Guadalupe (modern San Jose, California), was founded a few weeks after Rivera departed.)

 Prior to the arrival of the 1774 Anza expedition, Rivera led scouting expeditions from Monterey to the target areas.
 Accompanied by missionary Francisco Palóu, this party became the first Europeans to visit the shores of the entrance to San Francisco Bay, later dubbed the "Golden Gate".
 The earlier Portolá expedition found San Francisco Bay but, view blocked by the intervening hills, failed to discover its narrow entrance channel.
 The 1772 Fages expedition saw the Golden Gate, but from the opposite side of the bay, in the vicinity of modern Oakland.
 Also on the 1774 trip, Palóu named a long valley formed (unknown to the explorers) by coastal California's largest earthquake fault, just south of modern San Francisco.
 Palou's name, Cañada de San Andrés later became "San Andreas", and was applied to the fault line itself.

-When several Kumeyaay Indian communities joined together to sack the mission at San Diego in 1775, governor Rivera had the responsibility of suppressing the revolt.
+When several Kumeyaay Indian communities joined to sack the mission at San Diego in 1775, governor Rivera had the responsibility of suppressing the revolt.
 As punishment for the forcible removal of one of the rebels from a temporary church building at the mission, Rivera was excommunicated by leaders of the Alta California Franciscans, including Junípero Serra, Pedro Font (who had quarreled with Rivera) and Fermín Lasuén.
 Lasuén had been Rivera's only close personal friend during his period in Alta California.
 Rivera was a religiously observant man and the excommunication clearly troubled him greatly.
 The excommunication was subsequently overturned when he returned the Indian to the church, then turned around and formally requested that the Indian be handed over to him (which did in fact occur).
 Even during the events, there was disagreement among the Franciscans over whether excommunication had in fact been warranted.